snowphlake-dpm/snowphlake/README.md

 The input format for data, diagnosis, and biomarkers_selected are explained below:

-**data**: A $N x M$ numpy matrix with no missing values. $N$ = the number of patients in the training dataset. $M$ = number of biomarkers for each patient.
+**data**: A $N \times M$ numpy matrix with no missing values. $N$ = the number of patients in the training dataset. $M$ = number of biomarkers for each patient.
 Each row must correspond to one timepoint for a patient.
 Please note that the method does not account for multiple timepoints per patient.

-**diagnosis**: $N x 1$ numpy matrix with no missing values.
+**diagnosis**: $N \times 1$ numpy matrix with no missing values.
 Each element in this array should be a string that correspond to one of the elements in the "diagnostic\_labels" variable defined above. "diagnostic\_labels" should in turn be mentioned in the order of increasing severity of clinical staging.

 **biomarkers\_selected**: A list of length $M$.
 Each element in the list should correspond to the name of the biomarker used, with no special characters.